 In discrete production manufacturing, routing of an order—from when it is placed until it is finalized— is an important step or series of steps.
 With discrete production, an item is produced when a customer's shop order is created or as a requirement to replenish inventory.

-In the discrete production process, an item is produced when a shop order is created for a customer requirement or for a requirement for items to be manufactured to replenish inventory.
 The shop or production order will show all the tasks, materials, and equipment that will be used in the manufacture of the part.
-If a material is made from many parts, a bill of materials would have been used to ascertain what items will be needed for the manufacturing process.
+If the material is made from many separate items, a bill of materials would have been used to ascertain what items will be needed during the manufacturing process.

 The routing decides the path and sequence of operations to be performed on the job from one machine to another.
 The purpose of routing is to establish the optimum sequence of operations so that the manufacture of the finished item is performed at the lowest cost and the fastest time.
 Optimized supply chain requires a precise and constantly refined production routing.

-Before a shop order is created for a finished item, the system must have information on the item, such as the components that are used to manufacture the item, which are found in the bill of materials.
-This will show what sub-components are needed in the manufacture of the end product and the quantity of those items.
-The shop order cannot be generated until there is information on how the finished item is created and this can be found in the routing.
+Before a shop order is created for a finished item, the system must have information on the item, such as the components that are used to manufacture the item, which is found in the bill of materials.
+It will show what sub-components are needed in the manufacture of the end product and the quantity of those items.
+The shop order cannot be generated until there is information on how the finished item is created, and this can be found in the routing.

 Updated by Gary Marion, Logistics and Supply Chain Expert.